Ismail-Elias/Predicting-Type-of-Iris-Plant/README.md

-# Predicting-Type-of-Iris-Plant
+# Predicting Type of Iris Plant
+- My First Data Science Project.
-Predict the type of iris plant using one of basic classification machine learning algorithm, decision tree.
+- Predict the type of iris plant using one of basic classification machine learning algorithm, decision tree.
-The visualizaiton of decision tree is not properly displayed by github, open the python file in notebook to display it.
+- Achieved accuracy prediction of 93.3%

+## Code and Resource Used
+- **Python Version**:
+- **Packages**: pandas, numpy, sklearn, matplotlib, seaborn, graphviz
+- **Dataset**: